If you’ve ever worked on a project that left you feeling overwhelmed, it’s likely that your team was suffering from poor capacity planning.

 A capacity planning tool can be a costly addition to your tech stack.
-That’s why we created Rodeo — a project management tool built for creatives with all of the features you need to manage projects in a single app, including capacity planning.
+That’s why we created Rodeo Drive — a project management tool built for creatives with all of the features you need to manage projects in a single app, including capacity planning.
 That means no more integrations.

-Task planning for better workload management
+Task and activity planning for better workload management

 Automatically generated reports for insights on profitability and productivity